Updated on 2024-11-11 GMT+08:00

 Taint

-This field is left blank by default.
-You can add taints to configure node anti-affinity.
+This parameter is left blank by default.
+You can add taints to configure anti-affinity for the node.
 A maximum of 20 taints are allowed for each node.
 Each taint contains the following parameters:

 • Key: A key must contain 1 to 63 characters, starting with a letter or digit.
 Only letters, digits, hyphens (-), underscores (_), and periods (.) are allowed.
 A DNS subdomain name can be used as the prefix of a key.